-In Year 11 more responsibility is given to students and they are encouraged to help run junior clubs, organise their own tournaments and participate in refereeing and umpiring.
+In Year 11 more responsibility is given to students and they are encouraged to organise their own games and participate in refereeing and umpiring.

 Competence in PE is a good starting point for a career in the Sport and Leisure industry.
 It is also good for character building and raising student expectations.
 The view the students have of their competence gives them the confidence to get involved in exercise and activity out of school and in later life.